 Set number of days

-The first way to structure your PTO is with a set number of days per year.
+One way you can structure your PTO is by defining a set number of days per year.
 For example, you may allow employees 20 days of PTO upfront starting on January 1 of a given year for them to use whenever they wish, whether for sick leave, personal time, or a vacation.

 If you want to delay PTO benefits for new hires, that’s also an option.
 You can place new hires on a probationary period for a certain amount of time, like their first 90 days of employment, before they receive their 20 days of PTO for the rest of the year.